Covid-19 - PPE and Infection Control

 PPE Covid-19 Guidance for Home visits

 PHE have updated their PPE detail for non aerosol gas procedures and have produced posters to demonstrate the donning and doffing.
 Please click on the images below to download and print as required.

 The Supply Chain & PPE Portal

 This remains one of the highest priorities in terms of ensuring practices have an adequate supply and also the ongoing question about the level of PPE you require in general practice.

-Local Resilience Forums (LRFs) have received a push of PPE supplies to respond to local spikes in need, including those in social care and primary care, where there are current blockages in the supply chain.
+Local Resilience Forums (LRFs) can respond to local spikes in need, including those in social care and primary care, where there are current blockages in the supply chain.
 The PPE stock provided to LRFs is to support urgent need in vital services which are not linked to the NHS Supply Chain.
 This PPE is intended to support service providers which have exhausted their usual routes for PPE and there remains an urgent need for additional stock.

 PPE Portal for accessing covid-19 supplies

 The PPE Portal can be used by social care and primary care providers to get critical coronavirus (COVID-19) personal protective equipment (PPE) – not to be used to order PPE for non-COVID-19 requirements.

 PPE ordered from the portal is free of charge.